-Food vendor insurance is a policy or a combination of policies that food vendors need to protect their businesses from the financial loss of a claim.
-The average annual cost for the most common policy, general liability, ranges from $350 to $1,000, with a coverage amount of $1 million per occurrence and $2 million aggregate.
+Food vendor insurance is a policy or a combination of policies that protect businesses from the financial loss of a claim.
+This can be a liability claim alleging negligence by the food vendor or a loss to business property.
+The average annual cost for the most common policy, general liability, ranges from $350 to $1,000.
+Food vendors should also consider other types of coverages: property, auto, and workers’ compensation.

 - Food vendor insurance is an important way to protect your business.
-This coverage usually is required to participate in venues and special events.
+Usually, this coverage is required to participate in venues and special events.

-- The two primary coverages food vendors should consider purchasing for their business are general liability and commercial property insurance.
+- The two primary coverages food vendors should consider purchasing for their businesses are general liability and commercial property insurance.

 Who Needs Food Vendor Insurance?

 Any business selling food in nontraditional locations, such as concession stands, street fairs, public sidewalks, and outdoor venues, should consider food vendor insurance.
-Typical small businesses that need food vendor liability insurance include:
+Typical small businesses that need food vendor liability insurance include the following:

 - Food trucks